Dropped Calls & Low Signal - Solutions From The AT&T Community

 Treadmills and Stationary Bikes

 I bet you are thinking, seriously?
 Yes!
-Almost all electronics emit electromagnetic interference that not only disrupt your wireless signal, but your Wi-Fi signal.
+Almost all electronics emit electromagnetic interference that not only disrupts your wireless signal, but your Wi-Fi signal.
 The bigger the device, like an elliptical, the more interference it produces.
 I've seen it firsthand.
+Did you get a new electronic around the time you started seeing issues?

 Dropping your phone can damage the components inside.
 This can affect your calls, texts, and internet experience.
 Having a case is important and I recommend getting one.
 A drop can also dislodge the SIM card and permanently damage your phone.